johankasperi/SwiftHSVColorPicker/README.md

 This will create all the objects of the Color Picker and set they're initial value to red.

 ## Example project
-Please download and run SwiftHSVColorPickerExample for example usage.
+Please download and run "SwiftHSVColorPickerExample" for example usage.

 ## License
 SwiftHSVColorPicker is available under the MIT license.
 See the LICENSE file for more info.